sjkdev/react-webpack-starter/README.md

 > Starter with nav and routing set up

-> uses -> webpack, react-router-dom, react-bootstrap, sass, babel helmet, react-snap
+> uses -> webpack, react-router-dom, react-bootstrap, sass, babel, helmet, react-snap, see packgae.json for deps

 > Use when Nextjs, Gatsby or CRA seem too opinionated or bloated, feel free to swap out react-bootstrap for tailwind or whatever you like